Gurbeti: Language

-Their Kurbet is a variety of Para-Romani.
+Their Kurbet is a mixed language composed of Domari vocabulary and Cypriot Turkish grammar.
 In Kosovo, the Gurbeti speech have either a dominant Serbian substratum, or Albanian substratum.
 The Džambazi (Acrobatics and Horse trading) nomadic Muslim Romani group, speak a sub-dialect of Kurbet.
 The origin of the Romani loan words in Croatian are most likely from Gurbeti, who settled predominantly from Bosnia and Herzegovina.
-Rade Uhlik translated the Gospel of Luke into Bosnian Gurbeti as O keriben pal e Devleskre bičhade.
-This was published by the British and Foreign Bible Society in 1938, and published in Belgrade.

 Genetic

-While the Early Romani people traces back to the Indian Subcontinent, also Gene flow from the Ottoman Turks spilled over and established a higher frequency of the Y-haplogroups J and E3b in Balkan Roma Groups.
-The Greek Doctor A. G. Paspati made the statemant in his Book, that Turks married often Roma Woman.
+While the Early Romani people traces back to the Indian subcontinent, also Gene flow from the Ottoman Turks spilled over and established a higher frequency of the Y-haplogroups J and E3b in Balkan Roma Groups.
+The Greek Doctor A. G. Paspati made the statement in his Book, that Turks married often Roma Woman.
 Greeks and Slavs DNA also influenced the Balkan Roma people.
 Also, the genetics of Peoples of the Caucasus influenced the Genetic impact of Roma people.